sisrfeng/coc-wiki/Using-configuration-file.md

 * The user configuration is named as `coc-settings.json` and placed inside folder `$XDG_CONFIG_HOME/nvim` or `$HOME/.config/nvim` by default（or `$HOME/.vim` for vim）.
 Run command `:CocConfig` to open your user configuration file.

 * The workspace configuration should be named with `coc-settings.json` and would be resolve in directory `.vim`.
-After a file opened in vim, this directory would be resolved from parent directory of file.
+After a file opened in vim, this directory would be resolved from parent directories of that file.

 The active configuration would be a merged result from 'default', 'user' and 'workspace' configuration file, **the later one have higher priority**.